 Akbar

-• He introduced the “Dag system” between 1573 and 74.
-Because the dag system implied that the descriptive roll of every soldier entertained by the mansabdar was noted and the number and quality of the horses were periodically inspected.
+- He introduced the “Dag system” between 1573 and 74.
+Because the dag system implied that the descriptive role of every soldier entertained by the mansabdar was noted and the number and quality of the horses were periodically inspected.

-• In the 40th year of his reign, Akbar introduced the “Zat & Sawar” system.
+- In the 40th year of his reign, Akbar introduced the “Zat & Sawar” system.
 This brought more transparency to the system.
 The army also couldn’t engage in any fraudulent activities.
-Zat means personal rank, which indicated his pay and status; Sawar means how many qualities the horse maintains.
+Zat means personal rank, which indicates his pay and status; Sawar means how many qualities the horse maintains.

-• The state carefully regulated both the number and quality of horses a sawar was expected to maintain.
+- The state carefully regulated both the number and quality of horses a sawar was expected to maintain.
 If a mansabdar had 10 Sawars, he had to take care of 20 horses.
-This was called the “Dah-Bisti or ten twenty system.”
+People referred to this as the “Dah-Bisti or ten-twenty system.”

 Jahangir

-• Jahangir introduced the Du-aspa, si-aspa system in the Mansabdari System.
-The Du-aspa, si-aspa rank simply implied that the holder would have double the number of sawars available for the ordinary rank and would be paid accordingly.
+- Jahangir introduced the Du-aspa, si-aspa systems in the Mansabdari System.
+The Du-aspa, si-aspa rank simply implied that the holder would have to double the number of sawars available for the ordinary rank and would be paid accordingly.

 Shahjahan

-• If a mansabdar was posted in the Deccan, i.e., Balkh & Badakshan, he had to maintain 1/5 sawar.
+- If a mansabdar was posted in the Deccan, i.e., Balkh & Badakshan, he had to maintain one-fifth sawar.

 Aurangzeb

-• Aurangzeb added one another deduction, called Khurak-i-dawaab, towards meeting the cost for feeding animals in the imperial stables.
+- Aurangzeb added another deduction, called Khurak-i-dawaab, towards meeting the cost of feeding animals in the imperial stables.

 Merits: